Mannchen/Archean-Mods/Infinite/InfiniteItems/InfiniteItems.md

 Infinite Items is a creative component that can push and pull a user specified amount of items

 # Usage
 Connect the Item port.
 Then you can specify the name and amount of items provided via the **V** menu.
-You can also configure the component via the data port.
+You can also configure the component via the data port if `Allow dataport configuration` is checked.
-If no item name is provided Pull will pull any item.
+If no item name is provided `Pull` will pull any item.
 Item amount is per tick (25 times per second)

 > Some features like item properties, max mass and simultaneous push and pull are only available using dataport configuration